Black Plastic Gyre Necklace

 In the next image (below) my husband Bill is using his extensive Eagle Scout knot knowledge to tie the individual lengths together.

-Single Use Plastic is Destroying Our Planet
+Single Use Plastic is Polluting Our Oceans and Seas

 Plastic is everywhere.
 No matter where you go, you see plastic blown into bushes and plastic debris.
 There are five gigantic gyres of plastic in our oceans.
 Plastic is breaking into micro-particles eaten by marine animals and fish.